 The Rcopia application is used as the Surescripts certified application and is integrated with OneView for the purpose of ePrescribing and responding to renewal requests from pharmacies.
 OneView has no direct interaction with pharmacies regarding prescriptions/refills/renewals.
-Prescriptions created in OneView will not be sent or appear in Snappy.
+Prescriptions created in OneView will not be sent or appear in Snappy or CWOW.
 Prescriptions created in OneView can only be viewed on the OneView medication list.

 After the prescription is created, it must be reviewed, signed, and action must be selected to transmit to the pharmacy.
 The unsigned prescription for a specific patient can be found under the Clinical Summary tab located above the Medication section or Menu > Tasks> eRX Pending to view all patients with an outstanding prescription.

 NOTE: Prescriptions that have not yet been sent to the pharmacy can ONLY be edited and removed in the Rcopia screen.